apache/dubbo-website/blog/en-us/prepare-an-apache-release.md

 6. Update the recommend dependency on [Github](https://github.com/apache/incubator-dubbo#maven-dependency) to the latest version, also update the version in other place if necessary.
 7. Add the download link to official website http://dubbo.apache.org/en-us/blog/download.html, using the ASF mirror system.
 The latest release download link should be something like [this](https://www.apache.org/dyn/closer.cgi?path=incubator/dubbo/$VERSION/apache-dubbo-incubating-$VERSION-source-release.zip).
 The download link for the previous release version should be changed like [this](https://archive.apache.org/dist/incubator/dubbo/$VERSION/apache-dubbo-incubating-$VERSION-bin-release.zip).
 Please refer to the [download page](https://github.com/apache/incubator-dubbo-website/blob/asf-site/blog/en-us/download.md) for more details.
 8. Make sure all the commits in the release branch are merged into master branch, and then remove the remote release branch.
 For example: `git push origin --delete 2.7.0-release`
-9. Send mail to dev@dubbo.apache.org and general@incubator.apache.org, notify the community that the release is completed.
+9. Send mail to dev@dubbo.apache.org and general@incubator.apache.org, notify the community that the release is completed, you need to add disclaimer part at the end of announce email, the content is the project DISCLAIMER file.

 ## Complete Maven Convenient Binary release